RobertMcBrien/azure-create-vm/README.md

 </p>
 <p>
 In this step we select the VM architecture and the size of the virtual machine.
-The standard arechitectre is x64, and the recommended size of the machine should be at least two central processing units and 8 GIB memory.
+The standard architecture is x64, and the recommended size of the machine should be at least two central processing units and 8 GIB memory.
 You may have to choose 16 GIB of memory depending on the options available in your zone.
 </p>
 <br />